Insights·Localization

 Take a look at how Notion uses localization to adapt its UI:

-Notion localization example
+Notion uses localization

 Knowledge base and support content